ceciliahung25/TicTacToe-Game-Data-Science/README.md

 3. Navigate to the directory where the game files are located.
 4. Run the game by executing `python cli.py`.
 5. Follow the on-screen instructions to play.

-## Report Form
-It contains a report about interesting statistics about the games and players using tables.

 ## logs
 Inside are the raw game statistics data.